cgm79/aws_scenarios/static_website/README.md

 ## Deploy a second EC2 instance with another public IP address

-Your application is getting popular!
-Create a second instance which has the exact same output.
-You could call it "WebServer2".
+> Create a second instance which has the exact same output.
+> Call it "WebServer2".

-You can use the steps on the previous step to create the second instance.
+> You can use the steps on the previous step to create the second instance.

 ## Deploy a load balancer with a target group

-Unfortunately, now there are two exact copies of your instance which are accessible from two different public IP addresses.
+* Now there are two exact copies of your instance which are accessible from two different public IP addresses.
-It would be much better for the users if both instances were accessible from a single IP address.
+* It would be much better for the users if both instances were accessible from a single IP address.
-Also, you can only have five public IPs per region per account, so you cannot scale this was indefinitely.
+* Also, you can only have five public IPs per region per account, so you cannot scale this was indefinitely.

-Create a new Load Balancer using a new Target Group which has all of your EC2 instances.
+> Create a new Load Balancer using a new Target Group which has all of your EC2 instances.

 <details>
   <summary>I need help ...</summary>